Skip to main content

 Level 2 DOT Inspection: Walk-Around Driver and Vehicle Inspection

-During a Level 2 inspection, the inspector will conduct a Level 1 inspection excluding anything they need to check under the truck and trailer for.
+During a Level 2 inspection, the auditor will conduct a Level 1 inspection excluding anything they need to check under the truck and trailer.
 This is why this audit is also called a Walk-Around Driver and Vehicle Inspection.
 Drivers will still be required to present certain documents and be audited for any illegal substance use.

 Level 3 DOT Inspection: Driver-Only Inspection

 A level 3 inspection focuses solely on the driver of the truck.
-During this type of audit, the inspector will be looking at:
+Inspection requirements include:

 • Driver’s license